 Giving Compass' Take:

-• Women in India are bearing the burden of the current water crisis, but are also critical to the country’s long-term security.
+- Reshma Anand reports that women in India are bearing the burden of the current water crisis and are also critical to the country's long-term security.

-• How can donors support women empowerment as it relates to the water crisis?
+- How can donors support women's empowerment as it relates to the water crisis?
 Which local leaders can you support to advance water security?

 Across cities and villages in India, an impending water crisis is at our doorsteps.
 India will face a water shortfall of almost 50 percent by 2030, if our water use continues its current pattern.
 Last year, Chennai and Bangalore showed us what water scarcity looks like; the statistics are no longer just numbers on paper, they have become our reality.